List of Rosenborg BK seasons

 Rosenborg Ballklub is an association football club based in Trondheim, Norway.
-It is Norway's most successful club, having won the Norwegian Premier League twenty-two times and the Norwegian Football Cup nine times.
+It is Norway's most successful club, having won the Norwegian Premier League twenty-six times and the Norwegian Football Cup twelwe times.
 Although founded in 1917, it was not permitted to play Football Association of Norway-sanctioned matches until 1928 because of restrictions on the number of teams allowed to join the regional football association.
 It then joined the regional Class B and went through several promotions and relegations until joining the inaugural eleven-conference top-tier League of Norway in 1937–38.
 After World War II, the club moved between the Third Division and the Regional League (second tier), seeing promotion or relegation more seasons than not.
 The club reached the Main League in 1960–61, but was subsequently relegated after the 1961–62 season.

 After four years at tier two, Rosenborg joined the First Division in 1967 and won the league that season.
 Since, Rosenborg has only played the 1978 season at the second tier.
 The First Division was renamed the Norwegian Premier League in 1991.
 The club entered the cup for the first time in 1932, claiming its first title in 1960.
 Rosenborg has experienced two golden eras; the first in the 1960s and early 1970s resulted in three league and three cup honors, in addition to an equal number of runner-up positions in both tournaments.
 The second golden era started with winning the league in 1985 and has resulted in nineteen league and six cup titles.
 Fourteen league titles were claimed under manager Nils Arne Eggen and sixteen have been won by midfielder Roar Strand.
 Rosenborg won thirteen consecutive league trophies between 1992 and 2004.

 Rosenborg has played 206 matches in 32 seasons in Union of European Football Associations (UEFA) tournaments, starting with the 1965–66 European Cup Winners' Cup.
 Their only European trophy came when they co-won the 2008 UEFA Intertoto Cup.
 Rosenborg has entered the UEFA Champions League and its predecessor, the European Cup, twenty times, and reached the group stage eleven times, including eight consecutive seasons from 1995–96 though 2002–03.
 The best performance is reaching the quarter-finals in 1996–97, where they lost to Juventus.
 Rosenborg has played 16 seasons in the UEFA Europa League and its predecessors, the UEFA Cup and the Inter-Cities Fairs Cup.
 The club has also won the 2010 Superfinalen, Norway's defunct two-season super cup, and participated twice in the Royal League.